Merveille94/RegiGold/README.md

 <img src="images/Screenshot (61).png">

-Explore the endless possibilities that Inland - Hair salon has to offer, where beauty and technology converge to create a seamless and delightful experience for hair enthusiasts and salon professionals alike.
+Explore the endless possibilities that Regigold - Hair salon has to offer, where beauty and technology converge to create a seamless and delightful experience for hair enthusiasts and salon professionals alike.
 Let's revolutionize the way you connect with your hair and style!

 <img src="images/Screenshot (58).png">